Canop/nvim-bacon/README.md

 # nvim-bacon

-This plugin enable viewing the locations found in a `.bacon-locations` file, and jumping to them.
+This plugin enables viewing the locations found in a `.bacon-locations` file, and jumping to them.

 This makes sense when this file is created by [bacon](https://dystroy.org/bacon) with `-e` option running in nvim's work directory or in a parent directory.

-## Warnings:

-* this is an unannounced early work in progress
-* the `-e` option of bacon isn't in the main branch yet

 ## API: